Best air fryer 2023: quick and healthy cooking tested by experts

 Toaster ovens and air fryers work using similar physics, so it's no surprise that our pick for the best toaster oven is also one of the best air fryers.
 KitchenAid's Digital Countertop Oven pretty much does it all — dehydrate, proof, bagel, toast, bake, broil, keep warm and, of course, air fry.

-The air frying function is the best of the bunch thanks to a generous air frying basket which our tests found was perfect for fries, tater tots and fried chicken.
-It was especially great with turkey bacon, making well-rendered bacon with no grease, which is great if you need to watch your cholesterol.
+The air frying function is the best of the bunch.
+Our tests found a generously-sized air frying basket.
+Even better, it's made of a wire mesh that lets hot air circulate, which meant perfect results for fries, tater tots and fried chicken.
+It was especially great with turkey bacon, making well-rendered bacon with no grease.

 Jaclyn's full KitchenAid Digital Countertop Oven with Air Fry review covers further details.